Reading time: 35 minutes

 This example shows how an agent can update information on a prospect during P2P texting.

-At the outset, it would seem rather counterintuitive to use phone calls – call center campaigns are notoriously resource intensive.
+At the outset, using phone calls would seem rather counterintuitive—call center campaigns are notoriously resource-intensive.

 However, like in the above SMS channel, information collection can happen as part of another objective.

-For instance, if you are reaching out to a landline number in your campaign, you can quickly collect the phone number of the lead via that call.
+For instance, if you reach out to a landline number in your campaign, you can quickly collect the lead’s phone number via that call.

 During a voter ID campaign, you can ask the voter what are they causes they care about (e.g. healthcare, climate change, education etc.)

-If you are calling for an event invitation, you can check if the person would be willing to volunteer or help out in later events.
+If you are calling for an event invitation, you can check if the person would be willing to volunteer or help out at later events.

-Regardless of what the purpose of your call is, quality data can be collected because it is via conversations.
+Regardless of the purpose of your call, quality data can be collected via conversations.

 Instead you can say: “I can send you a short summary of what we discussed via a quick text.
 Can I have your number?” can get you better responses.

-This chapter on persuasive cold calling has such handy conversation tips that you can use not just for phone calls, but for other channels as well.
+This chapter on persuasive cold calling has handy conversation tips for phone calls and other channels.

-Let us now see how you can use these channels in setting up your segmentation strategy.
+Let us now see how you can use these channels in setting up your list segmentation strategy.

-In a lot of organizations, fundamental segmentation would already be in place.
+In many organizations, fundamental list segmentation is already in place.
 A nonprofit will definitely segment a major and a small donor separately for communication.

 Advocacy organizations automatically reach out to their strongest supporters with volunteering asks.

-Similarly, a business will be reaching to a hot and a cold lead completely differently.
-The problem however, is that this strategy is not always so well structured.
+Similarly, a business will reach a hot and a cold lead completely differently.
+The problem, however, is that this strategy is not always well structured.

-If that is you, then this break-down will help you understand how to get more from your existing campaigns.
+If that is you, this breakdown will help you understand how to get more from your existing campaigns.

-If you are setting up a segmentation strategy from scratch, you will get a solid headway in the right direction.
+If you are setting up a list segmentation strategy from scratch, you will make solid progress in the right direction.

 1. What is the problem you want solved?